Chowra Island

 Chowra is an island in the Andaman and Nicobar islands group of India.
-It is located to the north of Teressa island and to the south of Battimalv Island in the Indian Ocean.
+It is located north of Teressa island and to the south of Battimalv Island in the Indian Ocean.
 It is also known as Choura, Tatat or Sanenyo.

 History

 The island suffered severe damage during the 2004 Indian Ocean earthquake and tsunami.

 Geography

 The island is generally flat but has a 104.5 m high rocky upland at its southern end.
 Coral reefs extend about 1.5 miles from the northwestern side of the island.

 Demographics

 The island has three villages, belonging to 5 clans.

 Tahaila Beach is located on the east coast, where the jetty is.

 Northern Agency and Southern Agency are in the middle of the island, and consist of former inhabitants of: Alhiat, Chongkamong, Kuitasuk, Raihion and Tahaila.
 According to 2011 census, 1270 people lived in the three villages on the island: